Amine0905/Fast-Fourier-Transform-Project---M1-CCA/README.md

 - `MPI`: Contains the MPI distributed version of the FFT algorithm.

 Each directory includes its own `Makefile` for compilation and execution.

+## Running the Code
+You can compile and run each version of the FFT algorithm using the provided Makefiles.
+For example, to compile and run the OpenMP version:

+cd OMP
+make
+make run

+Follow a similar process for the Serial and MPI versions.

+Make sure to adjust the compilation parameters in the Makefiles according to your system requirements.

+## Contributors

+Amine IDRES 21322043
+Rania Blibek 21